(post contains affiliate links: see disclosure)

 6. Allow your buyers several options for shipping

-Rarely do I do a flat shipping rate.
-If my item is sure to grab me a high profit and fits nicely into a flat rate shipping box, I often offer free shipping.
+Rarely do I do a flat shipping rate, to me I feel like it can anger buyers if set too high.
+Instead I let the buyers decide what type of shipping they want.
+If my item is sure to grab me a high profit I often offer free shipping.

 7. Be extremely accurate with your the description of your item.